AGSQ11/FOSSBilling/CONTRIBUTING.md

 Other modules extend the whole FOSSBilling API with any functionality needed.
 Check existing modules to get an idea of what is already shipped with the default structure of FOSSBilling.

+### Key Modules for Enhancement

+Some of the core modules that have recently received significant enhancements include:

+* **Invoice module**: Enhanced with automated dunning management, late fee systems, improved multi-currency support, and advanced invoice templates
+* **Servicedomain module**: Enhanced with domain suggestions, bulk availability checking, advanced WHOIS lookup, and premium domain pricing

 ## How can I contribute?